jaeyoungchoilab/Topsicle/README.md

 [Topsicle_demo](Topsicle_demo) contains *A. thaliana* Col-0 reads from chromosome 1R reference genome (TAIR10, GCF_000001735.4).

 Topsicle will output:
-- a .csv file (telolength_all.csv) with the telomere lengths of input reads
+- a .csv file (telolength_all.csv) with the telomere lengths of each input reads passing the filtering parameters.
-- a quadratic fit plot to predict optimal TRC threshold (Telomere Repeat Count statisitcs, reflect how confident Topsicle is in identifying telomere of a read) and corresponding telomere length.
+- a quadratic fit plot to predict optimal TRC (Telomere Repeat Count statisitcs, which reflects how confident Topsicle is in identifying whether a read was sequenced from the telomere) threshold and corresponding telomere length.

 ### 2.1.2: Detailed explanation of running Topsicle